KyleRego/KyleRego.github.io/collections/_software_development_notes/design-patterns-in-ruby.markdown

 mathjax: false
 ---

-**This note is a work in progress.
-The "Design Patterns in Ruby" book is really excellent though.
-In the future, this note should describe design patterns in more languages than just Ruby.**
+**These notes are a work in progress.
+In the future, this may describe design patterns in more languages than just Ruby.**

 The Gang of Four popularized the ideas of design patterns, which are common solutions to problems in object-oriented programming.
 This book focuses on 14 of the original 23 GoF patterns.